All food businesses must be registered at least 28 days before opening and any significant changes in the business notified to us. Apply Online

 The Food Standards Agency has introduced "Safer Food, Better Business" (SFBB) which is designed to enable smaller food businesses to comply with the hazard analysis requirement.
-A copy of the Safer Food, Better Business pack can be obtained free of charge by contacting us on the detail shown below.
-Further SFBB information can be found on the Food Standards Agency website.
+Find out more about Safer Food Better Business

 What action can we take if a food premises is not up to the required standard?

 Where practices or conditions are not satisfactory, every attempt is made to resolve the situation by informal means, but where poor conditions persist, or where there is a risk to public health it may be necessary to resort to formal action.

 This could involve either:

 - the service of legal notice